 The government of Czechia has imposed these measures to reduce the spread of COVID-19:

-When traveling this route, Omio customers are departing most frequently from Prague, Praha, Zličín and arriving in Wien Hauptbahnhof.
+When traveling this route, Omio customers are departing most frequently from Prague and arriving in Wien Westbahnhof.

-Passengers board their train most frequently from Prague, Praha, Zličín and travel around 0 mile (s) / 0 km from the city center to this train station.
+Passengers board their train most frequently from Prague and travel around 2.2 miles (3.6 km) from the city center to this train station.

-Passengers traveling this route most often arrive at Wien Hauptbahnhof and need to travel approximately 0 mile (s) / 0 km from the train station to the city center in Vienna.
+Passengers traveling this route most often arrive at Wien Westbahnhof and need to travel approximately 4.3 miles (7 km) from the train station to the city center in Vienna.